frankshearar/Home/NuGet-Package-Download-Plugin.md

 * A progress notification received for a request after the response for the request has been received.
 * A response or progress notification not being received within an predefined timeout period.

 Due to cross-process race conditions, a cancellation request may be received after the associated request has already been processed.
 Since request state is likely cleared immediately after request completion, it is infeasible to distinguish between a cancellation request for a completed request and a cancellation request for a request that was never received.
-Therefore, cancellation requests for no currently active request must be ignored without consideration for the request having existed previously.
-Symmetrically, a cancellation response received with no currently active request must also be ignored.
+Therefore, cancellation requests without a currently active request must be ignored without consideration for the request having existed previously.
+Symmetrically, a cancellation response received without a currently active request must also be ignored.

 All messages must have the following common fields: